ayooshkathuria/pytorch-yolo-v3/README.md

 # A Fork of PyTorch Implemation of YOLOv3 to Accomodate Custom Data

 **This fork is a work in progress.
-It will be noted here when this is ready for broader, more production, use.**
+It will be noted here when this is ready for broader, more production, use.
+Issues are welcome.**

-Status (going well, main stuff done):

-* [x] Replace CUDA flag in lieu of the simple `tensor_xyz.to(device)` method
-* [x] Fix `customloader.py` to take multiple classes as an argument
-* [x] Add a custom collate function to `train.py` to detect empty boxes and exclude
-* [x] Fix resizing transform by creating a custom `YoloResize` transform called `YoloResizeTransform`
-* [x] Add finetuning to the `train.py` script
----
-* [ ] Fix the learning rate adjustment to decrease more consistently during training and finetuning
-* [ ] Fix `customloader.py` to take custom (as an argument) anchors, anchor numbers and model input dims
-* [ ] Ensure `live.py` is correctly drawing bounding boxes
-* [ ] Ensure this codebase works with full sized YOLOv3 network (only tested with the tiny architecture)
-* [ ] flake8 (clean up extra blank lines, long lines, etc.)
-* [ ] Remove `*` imports in place of explicit imports
+## General Updates/Improvements

+* User may bring custom data with a custom number of classes
+* Code cleaner and parameterized
+* Training has fine-tuning
+* For more details on updates and status of this fork, see notes at the bottom of the README.md

 _We love you COCO, but we have our own interests now._

-This project is a "You Only Look Once" v3 sample using PyTorch, a fork of https://github.com/ayooshkathuria/pytorch-yolo-v3, with updates and improvements specifically for the Tiny architecture on custom data labeled with VoTT (versus the classic download of VOC or COCO data and labels).
+This project is a "You Only Look Once" v3 sample using PyTorch, a fork of https://github.com/ayooshkathuria/pytorch-yolo-v3, with updates and improvements specifically for architecture on custom data labeled with VoTT (versus the classic download of VOC or COCO data and pre-existing labels).
 This fork allows the user to **bring their own dataset**.

 <img src="imgs/id_plumeria_sml.png" width="70%" align="center">

+Important Notes
+---
-Note:  This project is a work in progress.
+* This project is a work in progress.
+* Training is very sensitive to LR and LR decreases (please be aware and watch out for this).
+* The example config files are 2 classes, see below on how to change the numbe of classes.

 ## Setup